ravraw/flutter_menu_app/README.md

 # flutter_recipe_app

-This project is part of learning Flutter from Maximilian Schwarzmüller.
+This project is part of learning Flutter.

 Flutter & Dart - The Complete Guide [2024 Edition]